-- 1. True North Sustainability Learning Series A series of knowledge sharing sessions for True North and partner companies on curated ESG and climate change topics by leading experts in the sector - 2.
-Awareness session on ESG and Climate Change ESG training sessions by external subject matter experts and practitioners on a need basis for True North and partner companies. - 3.
-Trainings from external sources We encourage our employees and those of our partner companies to attend relevant trainings offered by external agencies/ industry bodies.
+- 1. Awareness session on ESG and Climate Change ESG training sessions by external subject matter experts and practitioners on a need basis for True North and partner companies on topics such as BRSR and the changing regulations, Climate, DEI, etc. - 2.
+Trainings from external sources We encourage our employees and those of our partner companies to attend relevant trainings offered by external agencies/ industry bodies. - (B) Example 2: